 B.1.3.3 Permutation

 Permutation is an operation for matching that shall be used only on values of record of and array types.
 Permutation is denoted by the keyword permutation.
-Expressions, templates and AnyElement and AnyElementsOrNone are allowed as permutation elements.
 Permutation elements shall obey the restrictions given below.

 A permutation without AnyElementsOrNone in place of a single record of element means that any series of elements is acceptable provided that there is a one to one mapping between elements in the record of and in the permutation list such that each element matches its corresponding element in the permutation list.